 What If We Get Outed as Swingers?!

-This is Part 3 of our 3-part series about being found out as swingers when you’d rather not be.
+This is Part 2 of what will be a 3-part series about being found out as swingers when you’d rather not be.

 Part 1 | Why it’s a concern for many, and how it does/doesn’t happen.

 Part 2 | Our experience with being outed by someone else.

 Part 3 | How to handle it before and after (in case it happens to you).